kitnil/awesome/README.md

 ## Go

-- [grafana-export](https://github.com/Thunderbottom/grafana-export) - A small utility to download all dashboards from Grafana
+- [grafana-export](https://github.com/Thunderbottom/grafana-export) - A small utility to download all dashboards from Grafana and backup to S3
 - [distri](https://github.com/distr1/distri) - a Linux distribution to research fast package management
 - [soryu](https://github.com/enjuus/soryu) - glitch an image in the terminal
 - [crowdsec](https://github.com/crowdsecurity/crowdsec) - Crowdsec - An open-source, lightweight agent to detect and respond to bad behaviours.
 It also automatically benefits from our global community-wide IP reputation database.